interact-rg/SmartCanvas/docs/hosting_on_csc/cpouta_step_by_step/01_csc_project_creation.md

 When you can login to MyCSC, navigate to:<br>
 https://docs.csc.fi/accounts/how-to-create-new-project/#student
-for creating a Student project.
+<br>for creating a Student project.
 For an explanation on what kind of projects can be created by who, please take a look at:<br>
 https://docs.csc.fi/accounts/how-to-create-new-project/#right-to-create-csc-projects-based-on-haka-affiliation

 During (or after) the project creation you can attach the cPouta service to the project.
 It is possible to create virtual machines in cPouta.<br>